mm53bar/ABOUTME/README.md

 This is a brief introduction to how I prefer to work as a software development manager.
 By writing this down, I'm hoping that you'll have a headstart in understanding how I like to work.
 It'll hopefully reduce your anxiety and build some trust as you get to know a bit more about me.
 However:

-- It won't replace getting to know each other through 1:1s, day-to-day chats, etc.
+- It won't replace getting to know each other through one-on-one (1:1) meetings, day-to-day chats, etc.
 - Like any documentation, this is constantly changing as my approach evolves and people like you provide me with feedback.
 - It's easy to document the way I think I am but that might not be reflected in the way I act.
 If you see a discrepancy between this and my behaviour, please tell me.
 Good software is deterministic but people aren't as consistent.